• Art Magazine

 Thus, his later years are characterized by a surprising diversity of styles , revealing an unbroken spirit of experimentation; abstraction receded somewhat towards the end of his life, and representational pictorial compositions with expressive plays of light and shadow characterize his last works.

-Where this development would have led will always remain hidden from us, because the rise to power of the National Socialists brought his artistic development to an end: Kirchner was expelled from the Prussian Academy of Arts in 1937, over 600 of his works were removed from German museums, a selection of which were exhibited as “degenerate art” .
+Where this development would have led will always remain hidden from us, because the rise to power of the National Socialists brought his artistic development to an end: Kirchner was expelled from the Prussian Academy of Arts , over 600 of his works were removed from German museums, a selection of which were exhibited as “degenerate art” .

 Kirchner subsequently returned to Switzerland and shot himself on June 15, 1938.
 Most art historians saw Kirchner's deep disappointment with the treatment he received in Germany as the motive for his suicide ; more recent studies suggest the cause lay in his morphine addiction, which had resurfaced in 1933.